mohid-tanveer/networktesting/README.md

 ```

 - `README.md`: This file provides an overview of the project and its file structure.
-- `scripts/`: This directory contains the scripts used for both the network testing and data creation.
+- `scripts/`: This directory contains the scripts used for both the network/storage testing as well as data creation.
 - `results/`: This directory stores the results of the network testing in CSV format.

 ## Usage